antonycourtney/tad/NOTES.md

 [X] Replace resize handler / ResizeObserver with Blueprint's React supporting one [-] Add multiple tab support
 [-] Add option to open a file / table in a new tab or new window.
+[X] Get New Window working even when no file open
+[ ] Upgrade dependencies as much as practical
+[ ] Test Windows build
+[ ] Test Linux build

 Later:
 [ ] Command line options for specifying a sqlite or duckdb _table_ path directly.
 (Maybe just any DataSourcePath)?